bobbymaher/event_page/README.md

 # event_page
-Chrome extension to Focus tab and window on page sending message
+A Chrome extension to Focus the tab and window on a certain webpage that wants the focus

 1. modify manifest to include your URL